museifu666/museifu666.github.io/_posts/2020-08-09-Defcon28-Red-Team-Village-CTF-Write-up.md

 ![steghide1](https://i.imgur.com/0onvjc8.png)

-Okay, so we located a troll.txt file from the image that contains a base64 string that decodes to a youtube link.
+Okay, so we locate a troll.txt file from the image.
+This troll.txt file contains a base64 encoded string that, when decoded, provides a youtube link.
 We are about to get rick rolled.
-Yep.
+Yep, rick roll.

 At this point I checked the tigerking_alt.jpg image for steganography before circling back to this challenge.

-However, the point that clicked was the connection between the rick roll and the title of the challenge "Tigers Never Let You Down".
+Eventually I came back to this challenge.
+The point that clicked for me, was the connection between the rick roll and the title of the challenge: "Tigers Never Let You Down".

-Checking the entire list of jpg files in the album directory, we locate a "rickastley.jpg" image.
+Checking the entire list of JPEG files in the album directory, we locate a "rickastley.jpg" image.

 "http://164.90.157.234:8000/album/rickastley.jpg"